vod6atwit/predict_price_used_Toyota/README.md

 ## Introduction

 The objective of this project is to train, build, test and select the best regression model to predict the price to sell used Toyota cars, considering their year, transmission, mileage, fuel type, tax, mpg, and engine size.
-I am using the Heroku platform as a service (PaaS) for the automatic deployment of a machine-learning web app.
+I am using the streamlit share for the automatic deployment of a machine-learning web app.

 I wanted to ease the web app development and [Streamlit](https://www.streamlit.io/) made this possible [1].
 It is an open-source library that focuses on data science and ML web app development.